Adrian Lewis

 Adrian Lewis (born 21 January 1985) is an English professional darts player who formerly competed in Professional Darts Corporation (PDC) events.
-Nicknamed "Jackpot", he is a two-time PDC World Champion, having won the title in 2011 and 2012.
-Lewis has also two other major televised PDC titles; the European Championship in 2013 and the UK Open in 2014.
-He won a total of twenty-six PDC titles in his career.
+Nicknamed "Jackpot", he is a two-time PDC World Champion, having won the title in 2011 and 2012, and has won two other major televised PDC titles, the European Championship in 2013 and the UK Open in 2014.
+He is a four-time winner of the PDC World Cup of Darts, as part of the England team alongside Phil Taylor.

-During the early part of his career until 2007, Lewis was a protégé of 16-time world champion Phil Taylor, with whom he practised in their home city of Stoke-on-Trent.
-He made his television debut in 2004, aged 19 at the UK Open.
-In addition to his two world Championships, Lewis is also a four-time winner of the PDC World Cup of Darts, partnering Phil Taylor as part of the England team.

-Widely regarded as one of the greatest players in the history of the sport, Lewis has been described as one of the most naturally talented darts players of all time.
+Regarded as one of the greatest players in the history of the sport (Note: Attributed to multiple references:) and one of the most naturally talented darts players of all time, (Note: Attributed to multiple references:) Lewis has won a total of 26 PDC titles in his career.
+After withdrawing from multiple PDC events, he announced in April 2023 that he was taking a break from competitive darts, due in part to health issues affecting his wife and daughter.